USAFA-ECE/ece281-book/book/lab/lab2.md

 ### Seven Segment Display Decoder

-For better modularity, we will implement our seven segment display decoder as a its own component.
+For better modularity, we will implement our seven segment display decoder as its own component.

 We have provided a template file in Teams under **Files > Handouts and Resources > Templates**.